ibm-cloud-docs/discovery-data/contentminerapp.md

 1. Click **New model** to create and train your machine learning model.
 You can name your model and add a description.

     It might take several minutes for model training to complete.

-To apply the document classifier to a collection in a Content Mining project, complete the following steps:

 1. After model training is completed, deploy the model as an enrichment.

-    Do one of the following things:

-    -   Click the expandable menu icon in the **Actions** column and then click **Deploy model**.
+Click the overflow menu in the **Actions** column, and then click **Deploy model**.

-    -   Click **Deploy** in the pane where your model is displayed.
+To apply the document classifier to a collection in your Content Mining project, complete the following steps:

 1. Check whether your classifier is available.
 Go to the **Create a classifier** page in the Content Mining user application, and look for your classifier in the list.
 1. Select **collection** in the drop-down menu, and then click the expandable menu icon on your collection, and click **Edit collection**.